 In 1996, the U.S. Food and Drug Administration (FDA) removed the experimental status tag on acupuncture needles.The FDA reclassified acupuncture needles, regulating them as it does medical devices such as surgical scalpels and hypodermic syringes.
 Acupuncture needles must now be manufactured according to single-use standards of sterility.

-People experience needling differently.
+People experience the needling sensation differently.
 There are different styles of needling.
-I needle in Japanese style which says to gentle insert the needle under the skin, and the qi will rise to the needle.
-Acupuncture needles I insert are rarely described as painful, and can be quickly adjusted if the patients does feel discomfort.
-If any sensation is experienced during insertion, it is often compared to a mosquito bite and disappears very quickly.
+I needle in Japanese style which says to gently insert the needle under the skin, and the qi will rise to the needle.
+Acupuncture needles are rarely described as painful, and can be quickly adjusted if the patient feel's any discomfort.
+If any unpleasant sensation is experienced during insertion, it is often compared to a mosquito bite and disappears very quickly.
 Once the needles are inserted, they may be manipulated to obtain a mild "Qi" sensation.
-This is how an acupuncturist engages the energy in your body in order to help balance it.
+This is how an acupuncturist engages the energy and biochemical responses in your body in order to balance it.
 Often people describe their sensations as warming, heavy, numb or tingling.
-I take great care to make my clients very comfortable so that they can relax while the needles are in place.
+I take great care to make my patients very comfortable so that they can relax while the needles are in place.
 The more you can relax during an acupuncture treatment, the better the results.
 Many people even fall asleep during treatment.

 Following treatment it is common to feel a tremendous sense of relaxation and calm.

 No. Acupuncture works whether or not you think it will.
 Acupuncture is even used successfully on animals and children.
 They do not understand or believe in the process yet they get better anyway.
-A positive attitude helps with any type of therapy but it is not necessary to believe in acupuncture (or to feel it working) for it to work.
+Of course a positive attitude helps with any type of therapy but it is not necessary to believe in acupuncture (or to feel it working) for it to work.

 Since positive expectations and belief in a particular therapy help to increase therapeutic results, I encourage you to raise any concerns or doubts you may have about acupuncture and Traditional Chinese Medicine.
 I'd like to help you to better understand acupuncture and Traditional Chinese Medicine so that you may have the most positive healing experience possible.
 You are invited to contact me today, and I will personally respond to any questions or comments promptly.